mgoadric/cardstock/_posts/2019-05-07-hearts-full.md

 What makes each variant unique for the players, and why would someone choose to play one versus another?
-Is our current iteration Hearts an improvement over these older version?
+Is our current iteration Hearts an improvement over these older versions?
 To answer these questions, we'll dive deep into writing code for Hearts, simulate hundreds of games with random and Monte Carlo AI players, evaluate these runs with [heuristics]({{ site.baseurl }}{% post_url 2018-12-11-heuristics %}),